logicosimo/HOL-Ants/README.md

 The model is designed to explore long-term dynamics based on pheromone release and tracking.

 We formally verify in HOL Light the convergence of the ant colony on the shortest path to a food source during foraging activities.

+To enhance the performance of simulations, we introduce an interface between HOL Light terms and expressions of SMT-LIB2 to bridge proof contraints with SMT problems.

+Some examples of translations from HOL Light goals to resolution statements about colony dynamics are collected in the folder `smt2`.

 ## Associated papers